stonybrook-lin539/main/source/main/01_intro/01_notation.md

 Another common pitfall arises with statements like "Every blue dragon is a chain smoker".
 Is this claim true or false?
-A linguist will tell you that it is neither, and instead contains a presupposition violation (yes, linguists like their fancy terms, too) because the sentence assumes that blue dragons exist, which they obviously do not.
+A linguist will tell you that it is neither, and instead contains a presupposition violation (yes, linguists like their fancy terms, too).
+It is a presupposition violation because the sentence assumes that blue dragons exist, which they obviously do not.
-A mathematician doesn't care for such linguistic subtleties and instead considers the statement true because there exists no blue dragon that isn't a chain smoker.
+A mathematician doesn't care for such linguistic subtleties and instead considers the statement true because there is no counterexample to prove it wrong: there exists no blue dragon that isn't a chain smoker, and hence "Every blue dragon is a chain smoker" is true.
 That is perfectly fine for mathematics, but it's very different from how a layperson would interpret the sentence.
 Again, when dealing with math you shouldn't assume anything that isn't stated explicitly.